ielab/goldilocks-reproduce/README.md

 # Goldilocks-Reproduce-Repository
-This is the repo for the Reproducibility track Paper *A Reproducibility Study of Goldilocks: Just-Right Tuning of BERT for TAR*
+This is the repo for the ECIR 2024 Reproducibility track Paper *A Reproducibility Study of Goldilocks: Just-Right Tuning of BERT for TAR*

 # Datasets & Data Processing
 How to get the datasets?